linroger/FinanceCompendium/II. Economics/International/International Economics/VII - Balance of Payments/17 - Balance of Payments I - Financial Globalization.md

 Robert Mundell, 1961

-It is easy to understand the dislike … for a [fixed exchange rate] system which dictated that a slump must be aggravated by monetary reactions, although, doubtless, [people] had forgotten that the same system served to enhance booms.
+It is easy to understand the dislike... for a fixed exchange rate system which dictated that a slump must be aggravated by monetary reactions, although, doubtless, people had forgotten that the same system served to enhance booms.

 Alec Ford, 1962

 In the wake of the 2008 Global Financial Crisis, exchange rates have been fluctuating a great deal, and not surprisingly they have once again risen to global prominence in economic, financial, and political debates.
 In late 2010, the Brazilian finance minister Guido Mantega seemed to invoke the ghosts of the 1930s when he spoke of a new "currency war" as the Brazilian real appreciated; in early 2013, the head of the Deutsche Bundesbank Jens Weidmann used the same term as the euro gained strength.
 Over the same postcrisis period, however, other central bankers, such as the Chairman of the Federal Reserve Ben Bernanke and the Governor of the Bank of England Mervyn King, managed to display much less anxiety about their currency movements, as the values of the dollar and the pound slipped.
 Why were the Brazilian and the German economists so fretful?
 Why were their American and British counterparts so relaxed?
 Their attitudes reflect the idea that the exchange rate matters for the economy as a whole.

 Thus far our study of exchange rates has been largely disconnected from real activity and the rest of the economy.
 Chapters 13 through 15 developed a theory of exchange rates, in which the economy's level of output was taken as given.
-To gain a more complete

-1 Demand in the Open Economy

-2 Goods Market Equilibrium: The Keynesian Cross

-3 Goods and Forex Market Equilibria: Deriving the IS Curve

-4 Money Market Equilibrium: Deriving the LM Curve

-5 The Short-Run IS-LM-FX Model of an Open Economy

-6 Stabilization Policy

-7 Conclusions understanding of how an open economy works, we now extend our theory and explore what happens when exchange rates and output fluctuate in the short run.
+To gain a more complete understanding of how an open economy works, we now extend our theory and explore what happens when exchange rates and output fluctuate in the short run.
 To do this, we build on the accounting framework we learned in the balance of payments chapter to understand how macroeconomic aggregates (including output, income, consumption, investment, and the trade balance) move together and in response to shocks in an open economy.

 The model we study is an open-economy variant of the well-known IS-LM model that is widely used in the study of closed-economy macroeconomics.
 The key assumption of this type of Keynesian model is that prices are "sticky" in the short run so that output is determined by shifts in demand in the goods market.
 When we are finished, we will have a model that explains the relationships among all the major macroeconomic variables in an open economy in the short run.